Pet Dental Hygiene

 Brushing your pets’ teeth regularly is important and can prevent costly vet bills.
 You can do it yourself with toothbrush and toothpaste specifically made for animals.

 - Make sure your pet is comfortable, put a little toothpaste on your finger for your pet to smell and lick.

 - Put a little paste on the brush, and move in small circles, across the gum line.

 - A little bleeding is ok, but if it’s chronic, see a vet.

 - End each session with positive reinforcement (treat).

 Chewing is good for many behavioral reasons, but it also aids in pet dental health.
-Products below are available for purchase at the spcaLA Marketplace, where all the profits benefit shelter pets!
+Products are available for purchase at the spcaLA Marketplace, where all the profits benefit shelter pets!